phreakyphoenix/Explainable-Diabetic-Retinopathy-Detection/README.md

 # Goals
 1. To detect the various stages of diabetic retinopathy, especially in the early stages, ie. NPDR with high levels of accuracy.

+# Past Research
+We went through over 100 research papers to understand both the biological aspect of what causes the idseases and also how to make the AI aspect of it work.

+# Hurdles we faced

+# Our Plan of Action